EdidiongEsu/berka_fabrics/README.md

-# End-to-End Financial Data Engineering Pipeline for Banking Transactions in Microsoft Fabric
+# End-to-End Financial Data Engineering and Analytics Pipeline for Banking Transactions in Microsoft Fabric

 ## Navigation/Quick Access
 Quickly move to the section you are interested in by clicking on the appropriate link: